- 18.2.1 NDB Cluster Core Concepts

 servers that query this data can see this change immediately.

-In addition, a MySQL server that is not connected to a MySQL Cluster
+In addition, a MySQL server that is not connected to an NDB Cluster

 cannot use the